-How to introduce timesheets to your team
+How to introduce time recording to your team

-As a timesheet provider, we are aware that timesheets aren’t for everyone.
+As a timesheet provider, we are aware that time tracking isn't for everyone.
 It’s a common joke that recording a timesheet is almost a job in itself.
 Additionally, teams may have reluctance about completing timesheets, seeing them as a sign of mistrust or a way of spying.
 Most of all, there can be a reticence that it’s ‘too corporate’ for your workplace lifestyle.
 Part of the Tempora service offering is to help clients with onboarding their team onto the timesheet software.
 This has helped us identify different problems that may arise and how to solve them.

 The reluctance to adapt a new system (or process) can cause the following problems: